 Aortic dissection may sometimes present with symptoms that are indistinguishable from acute myocardial infarction.
 Symptom presentation also depends on where the dissection originates and whether it continues to dissect.
 The pain is, as compared with acute myocardial infarction, more often described as a tearing, ripping or shearing pain that radiates to the neck or down the back.
 The pain is very severe and resistant to morphine unless high doses are administered.
 Shortness of breath is very common as are autonomic symptoms such as paleness, diaphoresis and nausea.
 Notably, neurological symptoms are rather specific to aortic dissection; the dissection may cause occlusion of large arteries supplying both the cerebral, abdominal and extremities circulation.
 Thus, neurological, abdominal and peripheral pain may be seen during aortic dissection.

 Anxiety and stress may cause chest pain.
 Many individuals with chest are worried their symptoms may be caused by myocardial infarction, which further exacerbates their symptoms.
-The pain is usually located to the left and it is aggravated during periods with stress or anxiety.
+The pain is usually located to the left and it is aggravated during periods of stress or anxiety.
 Frequently the pain has a fairly precise location to the left; patients tend to point with a finger towards the location of the pain.
 The symptoms are not related to exercise.
-Some patients also experience palpitations, hyperventilation, dyspnea and irregular heart beats.
+Some patients also experience palpitations, hyperventilation, dyspnea and irregular heartbeats.

 A complete physical examination is always warranted.
 Emphasis should, however, be put on the following parameters:

 - General appearance – Any sign of affected general appearance may indicate that the underlying cause is serious.

 - Heart rate – The heart rate does not distinguish between the differential diagnoses, but it must be assessed to evaluate circulatory status.